hypermodularity/hypermodularity.com/README.md

-## benefits of using hypermodularity approach:
+## The Benefits of using hypermodular approach:

 ### Flexibility:
 Hypermodularity allows for a highly flexible approach to creating and managing systems, products, or projects.
 It allows for easy customization and modification, making it easier to adapt to changing needs and requirements.